 Of course, that signal is full of unwanted noise, so it has to use tricks to make it sound better.

 To ensure clear call quality, the mic uses various filtering options.

 The most basic one uses at least 2 mics.
 One is picking up your voice, while the other listens to background noise.
 Mic later filters out what he hears as ambient noise and only focuses on your voice.

 A more advanced approach uses a computer algorithm to isolate your voice and cancel out ambiance.
-It’s called cVc, and is found in most headphones with built-in microphones.
+It’s called cVc, and is found in most Bluetooth headphones with integrated microphones.

 Types of Microphones in Earbuds

-For tiny devices such as in-ear headphones, you require even smaller mics.
+For tiny devices such as in-ear headphones, you require tiny microphones.
 Manufacturers tend to pick between 2 different types: ECM and MEMS.

 1. ECM is an older design, which uses slightly more space than MEMS.
 It’s also more power-hungry and less resistant to noise that’s induced by electronics.